How to apply for the payment of tax arrears and future tax obligations in instalments?

 - there are no instalment schedules which have been declared invalid within the last six months.

 Automatic decision will be generated on the basis of the data submitted by you in the request.
 Automatic claim for interest will include the amount of interest that has been calculated on your tax obligations as of the day of the decision.
 Payment of the interest is included in the confirmed schedule of payments, no separate unscheduled payments are required.
-Both automatically generated documents will be verified with a digistamp (a digital stamp or digistamp is a service that enables legal persons to digitally sign documents.
+Both automatically generated documents will be immediately issued to you in the e-MTA and will be verified with a digistamp (a digital stamp or digistamp is a service that enables legal persons to digitally sign documents.
 Thereby a confirmation is added to a document proving that the document originates from the legal entity where it was signed (i.e. the digital document is confirmed by a legal entity, not by an authorised natural person) and the document has not been changed between issuing and receipt).

 If the submitted request does not meet the requirements of the simplified procedure, then your request will be looked over by an official pursuant to the normal procedure provided for in the Taxation Act (hereafter the TA).
 In this case we make a decision to satisfy or to refuse to satisfy a request for payment of tax liabilities in instalments within 20 days as of receipt of the request.